 - Very disappointing display

-With top-notch design and performance, the XPS 13 is the best laptop you can buy.
+With top-notch design and performance, the XPS 13 is one of the best laptops you can buy.
 The Dell Inspiron lineup, however, promises a similar experience without the significant price tag.
 Enter the Inspiron 13 7386, Dell’s latest 2-in-1 in the family.